kristianmandrup/roles-spec/README.markdown

     it "should have valid roles :user and :admin and the role strategy :admin_flag" do
       root_dir.should have_model :user do |clazz|
-        clazz.should have_valid_roles :user, :admin
+        clazz.should have_valid_roles :admin, :guest
+        clazz.should have_roles_strategy :one_role, :default
+        clazz.should have_roles_orm :active_record
-        clazz.should have_role_strategy :admin_flag
+        clazz.should have_roles_class :role
       end
     end
   end